panuoksala/NetatmoCore/README.md

 .NET Core class library which helps interaction with Netatmo products.

+See https://dev.netatmo.com/resources/technical/reference for complete Netatmo reference.
+* All of methods are not implemented yet, but feel free to contribute more methods into SDK *

 Basic station data reading is simply done by calling few methods:

 ```C#